dataresearchcenter/legal/docs/en/toms.md

 ### 1.3 Access Control

-- Internal Systems Used for Service Delivery:

 - Technical Measures:
     - Logging of access to applications, specifically data entry, modification, and deletion

 - Organizational Measures:
     - Use of authorization concepts
     - Minimal number of administrators
     - Management of user rights by administrators

 ### 1.4 Separation Control